Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Relaxed gradient, Cheeger's energy, and its -gradient flow

 \begin{definition}[$(\sfd,\mm)$-Laplacian] The Laplacian $\Deltam f$ of $f\in L^2(X,\mm)$ is defined for those $f$ such that $\partial^-\C(f)\neq\emptyset$.
 For those $f$, $-\Deltam f$ is the element of minimal $L^2(X,\mm)$ norm in $\partial^-\C(f)$. \end{definition}

-The domain of $\Deltam$ will be denoted by $D(\Deltam)$, since there is no risk of confusion with the notation \eqref{eq:domaineffective} introduced for extended real valued maps; in this connection, notice that convexity and lower semicontinuity of $\C$ ensure the identity $D(\Deltam)=D(|\nabla^-\C|)$, see \cite[Proposition~1.4.4]{Ambrosio-Gigli-Savare08}.
+The domain of $\Deltam$ will be denoted by $D(\Deltam)$ {\GGG and it is a dense subset of $D(\C)$ (in particular, it is also dense in $L^2(X,\mm)$), see for instance \cite[Prop.~2.11]{Brezis73}}.
+There is no risk of confusion with the notation \eqref{eq:domaineffective} introduced for extended real valued maps; in this connection, notice that convexity and lower semicontinuity of $\C$ ensure the identity $D(\Deltam)=D(|\rmD^-\C|)$, see \cite[Proposition~1.4.4]{Ambrosio-Gigli-Savare08}.
 We can now write

 for gradient flows $f_t$ of $\C$, in agreement with the classical case.
 However, not all classical properties remain valid, as illustrated in the next remark.